 As of today the list contains more than 80 companies, including big names like Amazon, Bloomingdales and Walmart.

-The reasons for boycotting these brands are primarily because the retailers do business with the Trump family or sell Trump family products, such as the case for Marshalls, Nordstrom and Macy’s.
-Though other reasons include CEO and/or board members supporting Trump’s campaign to the presidency, like with MillerCoors, L.L.
+The reasons for boycotting these brands are primarily because the retailers do business with the Trump family or sell Trump family products, such as is the case for Marshalls, Nordstrom and Macy’s.
+Other reasons also include CEO and/or board members supporting Trump’s campaign to the presidency, like with MillerCoors, L.L.
 Bean and New Balance.

 On the other end of the conversation, GrubHub’s founder and CEO, Matt Maloney, was criticized for his anti-Trump comments after sending an email saying if employees don’t agree with creating a culture of support and inclusiveness, they should resign.